 How does it work?

 To apply for IHSS in Contra Costa County, contact an IHSS office of the Employment & Human Services department.
 It is best to telephone.
 There is no need to come to the office as staff will come to your home.
-Below are the telephone numbers of our application lines:
+To apply, call:

-These numbers are staffed during business hours, but all have message machines for night or weekend calls.
+This number is staffed during business hours, but has a message machine for night or weekend calls.
 Please be sure to leave a message with your phone number so we can respond to you.

 Where to find a caregiver?

 The Contra Costa Public Authority is a public agency whose purpose is to provide consumer input to the IHSS program.
-The Public Authority operates a Registry that recruits and checks references for home care workers, maintains a database of providers, and then supplies a list to consumers.
+You may select a qualified caregiver of your choice.
+The Contra Costa Public Authority staff will assist you in enrolling an provider.

 You may call the Registry at (800) 333-1081 to let them know what services you need and which hours you need a worker.